• Home

 And he shall shut, and no one shall open.

-23 I will fasten him as a peg in a secure place,
+I will fasten him as a peg in a secure place,

 And he will become a glorious throne to his father’s house.
 (Isaiah 22:22-23)

-When Jesus said, "He who has the key of David, He who opens and no one shuts, and shuts and no one opens" the church needed to understand that Jesus would establish them in this city just like He established Eliakim in Jerusalem.
+The church needed to understand that Jesus would establish them in this city just like He established Eliakim in Jerusalem.
 While Philadelphia was a city committed to advancing things of the world, God opened a door for this church to minister there and advance the kingdom of God through the gospel.
 Nearly every church could tell a similar story.

 Revelation 3:8

-The Lord set an open door before them.
-This was ministry opportunity.
-It was a people and place to spread the good news of Jesus Christ.
-A call and equipping by the Holy Spirit to good works and the enlargement of the Kingdom of God.
-Philadelphia was a wide-open field for evangelism.
 This idea of an open door may well be in response to getting the door of the synagogue slammed in their face and locked!
-The synagogue was the center of community and religion, to be essentially kicked out was a big deal.
+The synagogue was the center of community and religion, and to be essentially kicked out was a big deal.
 The Christians were suddenly on their own, not to mention that the Jews were now persecuting them also.
 But, what looked like a closed door to them, the Lord called an open door of evangelism.

-Jesus also noted that they kept His word and hadn't denied His name.
+Jesus also noted that they kept His word and hadn’t denied His name.
 There had probably been great pressure from the Jews to stop speaking of Jesus.
 The cultural pressure to go along and get along with everyone else is the same thing Christians have dealt with for ages.
-In the latter days this will grow even more prevalent.
+In the latter days, this will grow even more prevalent.
 However, if we deny His name or His word, there is nothing left.
 The open door was to bring people to the kingdom, not to church roles.

-27 Now when they had come and gathered the church together, they reported all that God had done with them, and that He had opened the door of faith to the Gentiles.
-28 So they stayed there a long time with the disciples.
+Now when they had come and gathered the church together, they reported all that God had done with them, and that He had opened the door of faith to the Gentiles.
+So they stayed there a long time with the disciples.
 (Acts 14:27-28)

 Revelation 3:9

 The Christians of Philadelphia were persecuted by the Jews of the synagogue in that city.
 This is very much like the synagogue in Smyrna.
 The synagogue was a place where the scriptures were read, prayers were offered, where they worshiped the Lord and heard from him in the presence of other believers.
-A synagogue of Satan implies the work at that synagogue no longer honored the Lord, but was doing the work of Satan.
-These Jews who weren't really Jews in the eyes of Jesus.
-They had no connection with Abraham, Moses or the Messiah.
+A synagogue of Satan implies the work at that synagogue no longer honored the Lord but was doing the work of Satan.
+These Jews weren't really Jews in the eyes of Jesus.
+They had no connection with Abraham, Moses, or the Messiah.
 They all claimed to know God but did not.
 Their synagogue was not a meeting place for those seeking God.

-28 For he is not a Jew who is one outwardly, nor is circumcision that which is outward in the flesh; 29 but he is a Jew who is one inwardly; and circumcision is that of the heart, in the Spirit, not in the letter; whose praise is not from men but from God.
+For he is not a Jew who is one outwardly, nor is circumcision that which is outward in the flesh; but he is a Jew who is one inwardly; and circumcision is that of the heart, in the Spirit, not in the letter; whose praise is not from men but from God.
 (Romans 2:28-29)

 Revelation 3:10

 The church was commended for their perseverance.
-The Greek word is 'hypomones' and we've seen it four times already in the first two chapters.
-All 4 times it was translated as 'patience' but the idea is the same in all used.
+The Greek word is “hypomones” and we’ve seen it four times already in the first two chapters.
+All four times, it was translated as ‘patience,’ but the idea is the same in all uses.
 It is steadfast endurance.
-The picture of steadfast endurance is seen in the words of Isaiah speaking of the suffering servant, a glimpse of Christ:

-5 The Lord God has opened My ear;
+The Lord God has opened My ear;

 And I was not rebellious,